marismar/wireless-network-simulator/README.md

 #### DSR Protocol

 The Dynamic Source Routing Protocol (DSR) is a routing technique, which the sender determines the complete sequence of host responsible for forwarding the packets to the receiver.
-Then, each node stores a routing table, which contains the routes known to each.
+Then, each node stores a __routing table__, which contains the routes known to each.

-The protocol is divided into two parts, route discovery and route maintenance.
-On the one hand, the overhead in the discovery process is reduced, however if the network is highly mobile on the connected devices, there is a need for greater concern with the maintenance of routes.
 Packages that travel over the network can be classified into three categories:

   - RREQ:
   - RREP: